Aarav238/Ticket-Dashboard/backend/README.md

 2. **Setup Database**
    - Create a PostgreSQL database in Supabase
-   - Run the SQL schema from `database-schema.sql` in Supabase SQL Editor
+   - Run the SQL migrations from `migrations/` folder in Supabase SQL Editor
    - Copy your connection string

 3. **Configure Environment**